Shanbashir1/Loving-Pizza/README.md

 ## Testing - Python
 + PEP8 online check - A online free aplication which check python code for errors and warnings.
 + So with my initial checks I had quite a few errors, mainly the E501 error code, prompting me that the line lenght was too big, I had to do lots of research to determine how I could break down these lines without effecting my code.
 I managed to find out and used the \ to break down the code.
-I was discovered I could use () parethesis to wrap the code.
+I was discovered I could use () parenthesis to wrap the code.
 + The errors and warning were rectified before deploying my projects
 + My final online check code returned back with no errors or warnings.
 <img src="/readme-images/pep_8.png" alt = "Pep8 Online Check" style="height: 600px; width: 800px;">